SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 To create your custom template from scratch, click the **New Template** button.

-You firts need to choose the type of workspace you want to create the template for.
+First, choose the type of workspace you want to create the template for.

-You can create templates for the following workspaces:
+Templates can be created for the following workspaces:
 - **Microsoft Teams**
 - **SharePoint Site**
 - **Yammer Community**